Lourdes Bosch: Melbourne City

 After going undrafted in the 2024 NWSL Draft, Bosch worked as a bank intern in Las Vegas before beginning her professional career in Australia, signing a two-year contract with A-League Women club Melbourne City on September 3, 2024.
 She made her professional debut on October 6 against Iranian club Bam Khatoon in the 2024–25 AFC Women's Champions League group stage.
 She scored her first professional goal in the second game of the competition against Thailand's BGC–College of Asian Scholars, followed by a brace against Kaya Iloilo of the Philippines.

 On November 9, 2024, in her second league game, Bosch scored her first A-League Women goal and assisted Mariana Speckmaier as City won 3–2 against rivals Melbourne Victory.
 Melbourne City went undefeated the entire 2024–25 regular season and topped the league table.
 Bosch was the league's assist leader with 9 assists and scored 4 goals in 22 appearances.
 On May 11, 2025, in the second leg of the league semifinals, Bosch was sent off for hitting a Central Coast Mariners player in the face and received a two-game ban for the incident, before her team lost in extra time after an incorrect onside ruling.
 She scored 7 goals in 29 appearances in all competitions during her season with the club.

-Denver Summit
+Monterrey

-On August 21, 2025, National Women's Soccer League (NWSL) expansion team Denver Summit announced that the club had acquired Busch for an undisclosed transfer fee, signing her through the 2027 season.
+On August 21, 2025, National Women's Soccer League (NWSL) expansion team Denver Summit announced that the club had acquired Bosch for an undisclosed transfer fee, signing her to a contract through 2027.
 She joined Liga MX Femenil club Monterrey on loan before Denver began play in 2026.
-On September 12, she scored a goal in her debut for Monterrey, a 1–0 win over Toluca.
+On September 12, she made her debut for Las Rayadas and scored the 1–0 winner against Toluca.
+She finished the loan with 2 goals in 8 appearances.

+On August 21, 2026, having not seen playing time with Denver, Bosch returned to Monterrey on a permanent transfer for an undisclosed fee.